xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/email_notifications/content/variables.md

 Similarly, if you need your store's name in the email notification signature, you should first specify it on the contact information page (**Store setup** > **Contact information**) and then add it to your email notification signature by using the variable %company_name% in the text.
 This way, the company name will appear in the email notification that will come to your customer's inbox.

-Below is the list of the variables supported in X-Cart store in all email notifications:
+Below is the list of variables supported in X-Cart store in all email notifications:

    * ```%company_address%```- Your company street address as specified on your store’s Contact information page.
    * ```%company_city%```- The city of your company address as specified on your store’s Contact information page.